pohlm01/master-thesis/2_preliminaries.typ

 #import "tables.typ": pq_signatures

 = Preliminaries <sec:preliminaries>
-This section will recap information relevant to understanding the topic of this thesis.
+This section will recap information relevant to understanding the architecture and its implications of @mtc, the topic of this thesis.
-It starts with an explanation of how the present @pki works, followed by a summary of the @tls protocol and a list of post-quantum secure signatures relevant to this thesis.
+It starts with an explanation of how the present @pki works, followed by a summary of the @tls protocol and a list of relevant post-quantum secure signatures.

 == Public Key Infrastructure <sec:pki>
 // - binds a public key of a set of information